kaapana/kaapana/docs/source/development_guide/workflow_dev_guide.rst

 .. hint::

-    To access user-defined variables from the DAG workflow form, use the `workflow_form` key.
+    To access user-defined variables defined in DAG's workflow form inside the operators, use the `workflow_form` key of a `dag_run`.
 The previously used :strike:`form_data` is now deprecated.

-    To retrieve your variable, use the following code:
+    See the following code:

     :code:`kwargs["dag_run"].conf["workflow_form"]["<YOUR_VARIABLE>"]`